Feyerabend/cc/ch06/sec6.4.4/README.md

 *This is radically different from frequentist or Bayesian confirmation.*

 [^1]: One book I found enjoyable in this critique is: Johansson, I. (1975). *A critique of Karl Popper's methodology*.
-Stockholm: Esselte studium (Akad.-förl.)
+Stockholm: Esselte studium (Akad.-förl.).
+Currently (2026) apparently he is willing to send you a PDF: http://ingvarjohansson.se/.

 ### 3. Bold Conjectures and Severe Tests